-Deliverable Description Timing Responsibilities 1 TE Inception Report TE team clarifies objectives, methodology and timing of the TE No later than 2 weeks before the TE mission: (by 10th May 2021) TE team submits Inception Report to Commissioning Unit and project management 2 Presentation Initial Findings End of TE mission: (by31st May 2021) TE team presents to Commissioning Unit and project management 3 Draft TE Report Full draft report (using guidelines on report content in ToR Annex C) with annexes Within 3 weeks of end of TE mission: (by 25 th June 2021) TE team submits to Commissioning Unit; reviewed by RTA, Project

-Coordinating Unit, GEF
+Ļ Deliverable Description Timing Responsibilities 1 TE Inception Report TE team clarifies objectives, methodology and No later than 2 weeks before the TE mission: (by TE team submits Inception Report to Commissioning Unit and timing of the TE 10th May 2021) project management

+2 Presentation Initial Findings End of TE mission: (by 31st May 2021) TE team presents to Commissioning Unit and project management 3 Draft TE Report Full draft report (using guidelines on report content in ToR Annex C) with annexes Within 3 weeks of end of TE mission: (by 25 th June 2021) TE team submits to Commissioning Unit; reviewed by RTA, Project Coordinating Unit, GEF OFP 5 Final TE Report + Audit Trail Revised final report and TE Audit trail in which the TE details how all received comments have (and have not) been addressed in the final TE report (See template in ToR Annex H) Within 1 week of receiving comments on draft report: (by 15th July 2021) TE team submits both documents to the Commissioning Unit
-OFP

-5 Final TE Report Revised final report Within 1 week of TE team submits both

-+ Audit Trail and TE Audit trail in receiving documents to the

-which the TE details comments on Commissioning Unit

-how all received draft report: (by

-comments have (and 15th July 2021)

-have not) been

-addressed in the final

-TE report (See template

-in ToR Annex H)

-^{}The final TE report must be in English.
+The final TE report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.

 All final TE reports will be quality assessed by the UNDP Independent Evaluation Office (IEO).
-Details of the IEO's quality assessment of decentralized evaluations can be found in Section 6 of the UNDP Evaluation Guidelines.1
+Details of the IEO's quality assessment of decentralized evaluations can be found in Section 6 of the UNDP Evaluation Guidelines.2